Standard and Imperial Shih Tzu dogs are the same breed, yet they are different.

 Imperial Shih Tzu are also known as "teacups" because some of them are so small that they can literally fit inside of a large teacup.

-Breeders that market Imperial Shih Tzu have done a great job convincing people that these dogs are exclusive and rare.
+Breeders that market Imperial Shih Tzu dogs have done a great job convincing people that these dogs are exclusive and rare.

 You may be tempted, as many people are, to buy a miniature Shih Tzu, believing that it's exactly the same dog as the purebred in a petite, precious package.